 In Genesis 22:2-3, God says, “go kill your only son that you love,” and Abraham just sets out and doesn’t even question it.
 There isn’t a hint of Abraham being resistant to this idea.
 He lies to his son to keep him calm but doesn’t hesitate to tie up Issac and raise up his blade.
 Right before Abraham slaughters his child, an angel stops him and says, “Do not do anything to him.
 Now I know that you fear God, because you have not withheld from me your son, your only son.”
 (Genesis 22:12)

 When Abraham heard God tell him to go sacrifice his son, this was no surprise.
 He expected it.
 But instead, God stays his hand.
-That is the whole point of the story: God is putting an end to the ritual of child sacrifice (Leviticus 18:21, 20:3; Deuteronomy 12:30-31, 18:10).
+That is the story’s whole point: God is putting an end to the ritual of child sacrifice (Leviticus 18:21, 20:3; Deuteronomy 12:30-31, 18:10).
 Human sacrifice was the norm worldwide, but God was revealing that he is different from other gods.
-This was God’s first step in taking mankind away from sacrifices: moving from human to at least animal.
+This was God’s first step in taking humankind away from sacrifices: moving from human to at least animal.

-Since God must relate to people where they are at in order to gradually lead them forward, just as a missionary must do when going to pagan cultures, it seems that God accepted this barbaric practice as an accommodation to his fallen, culturally conditioned people.
+Since God must relate to people where they are in order to gradually lead them forward, just as a missionary must do when going to pagan cultures, it seems that God accepted this barbaric practice as an accommodation to his fallen, culturally conditioned people.
 In fact, one passage in Leviticus indicates that God commanded animal sacrifices as a way of helping his people to stop worshiping demons (Leviticus 17:7).

 So while God accepted this practice, he changed its meaning.
 Instead of being used to appease God’s wrath, as pagans have always believed, these sacrifices were used to remind people that covenant-breaking with the God of life inevitably leads to death.
-Animals were sacrificed not because God needed them to forgive people but because his people needed them to remember the death consequences of sin and to therefore repent when they’d broken covenant with God.
+Thus, animals were sacrificed not because God needed them to forgive people but because his people needed them to remember the death consequences of sin and to therefore repent when they’d broken covenant with God.

 Origen, a 3rd-century theologian, put it this way: